rlawrenc/cosc_404/labs/setup/README.md

 ## Starting an Assignment

 1) The assignment in Canvas provides a link to GitHub classroom.
 Click on that link and accept the project.
 This will create a repository.
 For group projects, the first person accepts the project and the other group members join an existing project.
 2) Clone the repository onto your machine.
-Example: `git clone https://github.com/cosc-404-2021/lab1`
+Example: `git clone https://github.com/cosc-404-2022/lab1`
-3) In a terminal window, start any Docker containers with the command: `docker-compose up`
+3) In a terminal window, start any Docker containers with the command: `docker-compose up -d`
 4) Close containers using `docker-compose down` or using `Ctrl+C` in Docker container terminal window.